 - A great subject line that features the most compelling part of your offer and motivates people to open your email and learn more (We have tips on Cyber Monday subject lines in the next section, so read on!).

 - A clear, compelling, and concise description of your offer.
 Don’t be shy here!
 If you’re offering a free gift, include “FREE GIFT” in bold text right at the top of your email.
-If you’re offering 15% off your entire inventory, include a bold graphic or some stylized text in the beginning of your email that highlights that number.
-Just identify the most exciting thing you’re offering to customers on Cyber Monday, and make that thing the star of your email.
+If you’re offering 15% off your entire inventory, include a bold graphic or some stylized text at the beginning of your email that highlights that number.
+Just identify the most exciting thing you’re offering to customers on Cyber Monday, and make that the star of your email.

-- A prominent button or link that people can click on to take advantage of the sale.
+- A prominent call to action (CTA) button or link that people can click on to take advantage of the sale.
 Make this button super easy to find.
 If your email contains a big bold graphic or product image, you can even make the entire image a clickable link to your website.
 And make sure that the link goes to a page on your website that includes some type of message about Cyber Monday, so your customers know they’ve landed at the right place and that they’re getting your Cyber Monday deal.

 We’ll show you how it all comes together with some real-world examples below.
 But first, we need to make sure that your email subscribers actually open your email in the first place.
 The way we do that is by using a great Cyber Monday subject line for your email.